IIIA-ML/alk/README.md

 It finds _exact_ kNNs when allowed to run to completion with remarkable gain in execution time compared to a brute-force search.
 For applications where the gain in exact kNN search may not suffice, _ALK_ can be interrupted earlier and it returns _best-so-far_ kNNs together with a confidence value attached to each neighbor.
-Furthermore, it can automatically interrupt the search upon reaching a given confidence threshold and resume if so asked to.
+Furthermore, it can automatically interrupt the search upon reaching a given confidence threshold and resume if so asked.

 _ALK_ owes its speed to detecting and assessing only _true kNN candidates_ of the given _query_.
 Candidacy assessment is based on the triangle inequality in _metric spaces_.